jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 Storage gateway expose an API in front of S3.
 Three gateway types:

-* file: S3 bucket accessible using NFS or SMB protocols.
+* **file**: S3 bucket accessible using NFS or SMB protocols.
 Controlled access via IAM roles.
 File gateway is installed on-premise and communicate with AWS.
-* volume: this is a block storage using iSCSI protocol.
+* **volume**: this is a block storage using iSCSI protocol.
 On-premise and visible as a local volume backed by S3.
-* tape: same approach but with virtual tape library.
+* **tape**: same approach but with virtual tape library.
 Can go to S3 and Glacier.

 ### Storage comparison